 The tasks of IECEU management (WP9) are divided into several tasks and deliverables.
 D9.2 'Project Management Handbook', D9.3 'Assessment of the Project Development' and D9.4 'Quality Plan' are closely connected.
 D9.2 Project Management Handbook is a general overview of the project management approach and management procedures of the IECEU project, whereas D9.3 Assessment of Project Development defines the overall development of the IECEU project, and D9.4 Project Quality Plan is a reference to everyday management tasks designed to ensure high quality projects, and is the tool for verifying whether the agreed procedures have been followed and whether adjustments are needed.
-D9.4 Quality Plan serves as a guide for the project, and as a reference for all project partners, in order to understand their responsibilities regarding the project deliverables and outcomes.
+D9.4 Quality Plan serves as a guide for the project coordinator, in order to ensure that quality reviews will occur at appropriate points in the project, and as a reference for all project partners, in order to understand their responsibilities regarding the project deliverables and outcomes.
 Moreover, the role of the IECEU Steering Committee (D9.1) and Conflict Resolution Procedures (D9.5) are key actions in the overall project management of the IECEU.